Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

-\end{proposition} \begin{corollary} \end{corollary} \begin{proof} Straightforward calculation, which is very analogous to the proof of Corollary~\ref{cor:p1n}. \end{proof} \begin{remark} As follows from Remark~\ref{rem:m(n)}, $p_2(1)=p_2(2)=p_2(3)=p_2(4)=0$.
-To prove that $p_2(n)$ for $n\geq6$ is an integer sequence it is enough to notice that the terms with the denominator $k^4$ originated from the first sum in Equation~\eqref{eq:p2n} cancel with that in the last sum in this equation provided $n_k=1$.
-For $n_k\geq2$ these denominators cancel with the corresponding factors in the product in front of the brackets.\\ The proof that all numbers $p_2(n)$ are positive also goes analogously to the proof of positiveness of $p_1(n)$ given in Remark~\ref{rem:p1n}.
+\begin{Remark}As follows from Remark~\ref{rem:m(n)} numbers $p_2(1)$, $p_2(2)$, $p_2(3)$, and $p_2(4)$ are not defined.
+To prove that $p_2(n)$ for $n\geq6$ is an integer sequence it is enough to notice that the terms with the denominator $k^4$ originated from the first sum in equation~\eqref{eq:p2n} cancel with that in the last sum in this equation provided $n_k=1$.
+For $n_k\geq2$ these denominators cancel with the corresponding factors in the product in front of the brackets.

+The proof that all numbers $p_2(n)$ are positive also goes analogously to the proof of positiveness of $p_1(n)$ given in Remark~\ref{rem:p1n}.
 The only new formula needed in the estimate is

-On this way one can estimate that the number in the external parentheses in Equation~\eqref{eq:p2n} is positive for all $n\geq7$.
-The limiting value of the number in the external parentheses (after the product) in Equation~\eqref{eq:p2n} is only $0.04898\ldots$, while it is much smaller for small values of $n$, so the fact that $p_2(n)>0$ is not immediately obvious from the explicit Equation~\eqref{eq:p2n}.
+On this way one can estimate that the number in the external parentheses in equation~\eqref{eq:p2n} is positive for all $n\geq7$.
+The limiting value of the number in the external parentheses (after the product) in equation~\eqref{eq:p2n} is only $0.04898\ldots$, while it is much smaller for small values of $n$, so the fact that $p_2(n)>0$ is not immediately obvious from the explicit equation~\eqref{eq:p2n}.
 At the same time even the first members of the sequence $p_2(n)$, for $n\geq5$ are quite large:

-\end{remark}
+\end{Remark}

-\section{Generating Functions for the Residues of Coefficients}
+\section{Generating functions for the residues of coefficients}